Mombasa: Ferry

 There is no bridge between Mombasa Island and the south coast, instead the route is served by ferries operated by the Kenya Ferry Service from Kilindini and Mtongwe to Likoni in the south coast of Mombasa.
 The last major accident occurred in 1994 when a ferry serving Mtongwe route sank killing more than 270 people.

 As a result of the increase in more luxurious hotels along the south coast and a lack of a direct bridge linking with Mombasa island, visiting tourists have the option of flying directly from Nairobi into the South Coast airstrip at Ukunda.

-The Dongo Kundu Bypass Highway is currently (2018) under construction.
+The Dongo Kundu Bypass Highway is under construction (as at 2018).
 With a total of three bridges, it will finally connect the mainland to the south coast easing the burden on the ferry services.
-Mombasa Gate Bridge will connect the mainland to likoni,this will eliminate the usage of the unsafe ferry which has claimed hundreds of lives.
+Mombasa Gate Bridge will connect the mainland to Likoni, this will eliminate the usage of the unsafe ferry which has claimed hundreds of lives.